mikestantonmusic/SpeechBridge/MOBILE_SETUP_INSTRUCTIONS.md

 2. **Scan QR Code** that appears in the Replit Shell
 3. **Your mobile app opens** on your phone instantly!

-## Method 2: Using Replit's Dropdown Menu (Even Easier)
+## Method 2: Using Replit's Dropdown Menu (If Available)

-### If you see dropdown menus in Replit:
+### If you see dropdown menus in your Replit workspace:
-1. Click dropdown menu in your workspace
+1. Look for a dropdown menu (usually near the "Run" button)
-2. Select "EAS init" to set up mobile development
+2. If available, select "EAS init" to set up mobile development
-3. Select "EAS update" to prepare the app
+3. If available, select "EAS update" to prepare the app
-4. Select "EAS publish preview iOS" for iPhone testing
+4. If available, select "EAS publish preview iOS" for iPhone testing

+**Note: These dropdown options may not be available in all Replit workspaces.
+If you don't see them, use Method 1 instead.**

 ## What You'll See